The Final Countdown- Every Stream Is a Vote (And Some of You Are Voting for the Wrong Side)

 The question is: Which future are you funding?

-I've spent the last few posts breaking down the economics, the algorithms, and the politics of streaming.
-But now we need to talk about what this choice actually means - and why it matters more than you might think.
+I've written a few blogs breaking down the economics, the algorithms, and the politics of streaming.
+But now we need to talk about what this choice, your choice, actually means - and why it matters more than you might think.

-Because here's something that should make every music lover deeply uncomfortable: Daniel Ek, the guy who built his $4.1 billion fortune by systematically underpaying musicians, has been investing heavily in military AI technology.
-While artists struggle to make rent on his platform's fraction-of-a-cent payouts, Ek's been pumping money into defence tech companies developing autonomous weapons systems.
+Daniel Ek, the guy who built his $4.1 billion fortune by systematically underpaying musicians, has been investing heavily in military AI technology.
+While artists struggle to make rent on his platform's fraction-of-a-cent payouts, Ek's been pumping stupidly obscene amounts of money into defence tech companies developing autonomous weapons systems.

 It's almost poetic, really.
 He's built an empire extracting value from creators, then used those profits to fund technology designed to... well, let's just say it's not for creating beautiful music.